Kwami: Population

+Religion

+The people of kwami local government area are mostly and majority Muslims with Christians minority.

 Geographical location

 Kwami LGA has a total area of 1,787 square kilometres and lies on the banks of Lake Dadinkowa.
 The area witnesses two major seasons which are the dry and the rainy seasons.
 The average temperature in Kwami LGA is 32 °C.

 Economy of Kwami

-The dwellers of Kwami engaged in many different economical activities but the most common one is farming and fishing.
+The dwellers of Kwami are into many different economical activities but the most common one is farming and fishing.

+Farming

+Kwami LGA residents engage in farming, trade, and domestic animal rearing, cultivating crops like beans and millet, and hosting markets for various commodities and domestic animals.

 Infrastructure

 In December 2022, Gombe State Governor Muhammad Inuwa Yahaya reiterated the state government's plan to begin construction of the road connecting Kwami and Malam-Sidi, the LGA's headquarters, to reduce administrative challenges and bring economic and social prosperity to the people of the LGA.

+Headquarter

+Malam Sidi is the administrative headquarter of Kwami LGA.